Aljaziri/Using-Spark-to-Predict-Customer-Churn/README.md

  In my capstone project I am trying to analyze customer churn for a hypothetical music streaming service called Sparkify.
 As decision-makers at these music streaming service provider, we would like to understand the contributing factors of such churning behaviors that will serve as the primary objective of this subject project.

 ## Libraries Used
 - Pyspark.ml
 - Pyspark.sql
 - Matplotlib
 - Seaborn

 ## File Structure
-•	mini_sparkify_event_data.json: log data that we use in this project in JSON format.
+- mini_sparkify_event_data.json: log data that we use in this project in JSON format.
-•	Sparkify.ipynb: this is the notebook which contains all the code for this analysis.
+- Sparkify.ipynb: this is the notebook which contains all the code for this analysis.
-•	Sparkify.html: a rendered HTML version of the notebook
+- Sparkify.html: a rendered HTML version of the notebook

 ## Blog post
-I have detailed my steps and approach in a blog post as well
+I have detailed my steps and approach in a [blog post](https://medium.com/@one.name/using-spark-to-predict-customer-churn-c0192cc47e47) as well